 We aim to make Iroquois Springs as wonderful an experience for your child as possible.
 In a community living experience such as camp, cooperation is essential and we find that campers are most comfortable when they know what is expected of them.
 So we ask that you and your child follow some important rules:

 It is against camp policy to send candy, gum, bottled water or foodstuff to camp and campers are not permitted to keep any such items at camp.
-Foodstuffs tend to attract small animals to the bunk, and gum is very difficult to remove from the surface of camp athletic facilities, equipment and furniture.
+Foodstuff tend to attract small animals to the bunk, and gum is very difficult to remove from the surface of camp athletic facilities, equipment and furniture.

 There is NO TIPPING at Iroquois Springs.
 Our staff is aware of this rule and knows that anyone accepting “tips” will be dismissed from the staff.